getdokan/dokan/readme.txt

 == Description ==

-= THE BEST MULTIVENDOR MARKETPLACE PLUGIN FOR WORDPRESS – POWERED BY WOOCOMMERCE =
+= POWERFUL MULTIVENDOR MARKETPLACE PLUGIN FOR WORDPRESS – POWERED BY WOOCOMMERCE =

-[Dokan](https://dokan.co/wordpress/?utm_campaign=dokan-wordpress-org-visitor&utm_medium=learn_more_about_dokan&utm_source=WordPress.org) is the best frontend multivendor marketplace plugin for WordPress, powered by WooCommerce.
+[Dokan](https://dokan.co/wordpress/?utm_campaign=dokan-wordpress-org-visitor&utm_medium=learn_more_about_dokan&utm_source=WordPress.org) is the ultimate frontend multivendor marketplace plugin for WordPress, powered by WooCommerce.
 It helps you build your own multivendor marketplace similar to Amazon, Shopify, eBay, and Magento in under 30 minutes.

 Moreover, Plus, with Dokan, you don't need any coding skills to create a thriving WooCommerce multivendor marketplace.
 Trusted by over 60,000 entrepreneurs globally for more than a decade, Dokan makes multivendor marketplace setup effortless and accessible to all.
 Dokan is the fastest way to launch an eCommerce business and earn through commissions for products ranging from digital and physical to variable products.